Rheometer: Shearing geometries

 The various types of shear rheometers then use one or a combination of these geometries.

 Linear shear

 One example of a linear shear rheometer is the Goodyear linear skin rheometer, which is used to test cosmetic cream formulations, and for medical research purposes to quantify the elastic properties of tissue.

 The device works by attaching a linear probe to the surface of the tissue under test, a controlled cyclical force is applied, and the resultant shear force measured using a load cell.
-Displacement is measured using an LVDT.
+Displacement is measured using a Linear variable differential transformer (LVDT).
 Thus the basic stress–strain parameters are captured and analysed to derive the dynamic spring rate of the tissue under tests.

 Pipe or capillary

 Liquid is forced through a tube of constant cross-section and precisely known dimensions under conditions of laminar flow.
 Either the flow-rate or the pressure drop are fixed and the other measured.
 Knowing the dimensions, the flow-rate can be converted into a value for the shear rate and the pressure drop into a value for the shear stress.
 Varying the pressure or flow allows a flow curve to be determined.
 When a relatively small amount of fluid is available for rheometric characterization, a microfluidic rheometer with embedded pressure sensors can be used to measure pressure drop for a controlled flow rate.

 Capillary rheometers are especially advantageous for characterization of therapeutic protein solutions since it determines the ability to be syringed.
 Additionally, there is an inverse relationship between the rheometry and solution stability, as well as thermodynamic interactions.